pybricks/pybricks-api/doc/api/signaltypes.rst

 All angles are measured in degrees (deg).
 One full rotation corresponds to 360 degrees.

-For example, the angle values of a :meth:`Motor <.ev3devices.Motor.angle>` or the :meth:`GyroSensor <.ev3devices.GyroSensor.angle>` are expressed in degrees.
+For example, the angle values of a :meth:`Motor <.builtins.Motor.angle>` or the :meth:`GyroSensor <.ev3devices.GyroSensor.angle>` are expressed in degrees.

 .. _speed: